TheGhoulRe/conditional-linear-sort/README.md

 # How to run

-This program doesn't need any dependencies to run, but you'll need to [Node JS](https://nodejs.org/en/) installed.
+This program doesn't need any dependencies to run, but you'll need [Node JS](https://nodejs.org/en/) installed.

 To execute this program, follow the below steps:
 1. Run `git clone https://github.com/TheGhoulRe/conditional-linear-sort.git`.